 “This was very useful.
 If you feel the same, do you want to make this a recurring thing?”

-Be prepared to hear a no. Some people might be busy or focused on a project.
+Be prepared to hear a no when you try to find a mentor.
+Some people might be busy or focused on a project.
 Take it graciously and say you understand, but don’t go into hiding.
 Try to send them relevant things in the future.

 Finally, when it comes to frequency: I speak to my mentors every 2–3 months.
 And in between meetings we sometimes exchange emails — for things like book recommendations, articles, or questions.

 Unless you have the opportunity to work together on a frequent basis, you don’t need to meet your mentor every week because you want to take their advice and apply it.